drhsqlite/fossil-mirror/www/rebaseharm.md

 with collaborators.
 This is not good for product quality.

-[Nagappan, et. al][nagappan] studied bugs in Windows Vista and found that best predictor of bugs is the distance on the org-chart between the stake-holders.
+[Nagappan, et. al][nagappan] studied bugs in Windows Vista and found that the best predictor of bugs is the distance on the org-chart between the stake-holders.
 The bug rate is inversely related to the amount of communication among the engineers.
 Similar findings arise in other disciplines.
-Keeping private branches does not prove that developers are communicating insufficiently, but it is a key symptom that problem.
+Keeping private branches does not prove that developers are communicating insufficiently, but it is a key symptom of that problem.

 [Weinberg][weinberg] argues programming should be "egoless."
 That is to say, programmers should avoid linking their code with their sense of